 Lean on your content offerings.
 Did you get sucked into the latest season of Ozark or the wacky weirdness of the Tiger King documentary?
 If so, you represent evidence that Netflix has been doing its job.
 According to Adweek, the company added 15.7 million subscribers in the past quarter.
 And it’s being realistic: “We expect viewing to decline and membership growth to decelerate as home confinement ends, which we hope is soon,” the company wrote in a recent letter to shareholders.
 Netflix has worked through a significant production backlog—it has filmed most of its 2020 shows already—which is helping serve its audience during a difficult time.
 When content consumption is peaking, emphasize your content game.

 Leverage your natural advantages.
 During normal times, a service like Blue Apron can offer a nice change of pace for a family whose idea of a home-cooked meal is takeout.
 But during a time of crisis, such a service can be critical.
 Blue Apron’s first-quarter sales were up 8 percent over the prior quarter, according to PYMNTS.com, and the company plans on leveraging trends that have driven up subscriptions.
 “As we move into the second quarter of 2020, we are focused on driving customer retention and establishing longer-term consumer habits out of the heightened demand we have been seeing as a result of the impact of COVID-19, including stay-at-home and restaurant restriction orders and other changes,” said CEO Linda Findley Kozlowski.
 Many associations have advantages that can offer benefits during a pandemic, including online education and access to virtual networking and online member communities.
 As engagement in these offerings increases during the crisis, look for insights into how you can maintain that momentum long term.

-The post Event Planning Lessons From the Jeopardy!
-“Greatest of All Time” Tournament appeared first on Associations Now.
+The post Performance Under Pressure: Lessons From COVID-19 Success Stories appeared first on Associations Now.